-6.1.2 Precision/Recall Analysis
+6.1.3 Precision/Recall Analysis

-Precision/recall analysis visualizes the performance of each method in graphs as shown in Figure 3.
+Precision/recall analysis visualizes the performance of each method in graphs as shown in Figure 4.
 The x-axis is recall and y-axis is precision.
 The line closer to the upper-right corner has higher performance.
 WS and US are closer to the upper-right corner than Google except with recall values lower than .15 (after Top 5).
-The consistent higher performance after Top 5 tells us that WS yields higher performance than Google.
 In general, WS outperforms US and Random.